bradfield-csi-2/andrewz-csi/system-design/image-hosting/design.md

 Reasoning: simple and latency is expected at write time anyway.
 So we don't upset users with write latency and we can minimize downtime on the leader going down since it costs essentially nothing to switch to the follower and then let the former leader know it needs to become a follower on rejoining.

 Replication complication: replicating the job and link statuses could be slightly complex.
 But we can simply do checks, restart jobs, and throw away unused links to accomodate.

+### Latency

+The majority of latency for an upload is dominated by the resizing and writing of the image files.
+It takes about 200ms to finish the resizing process.
+And it takes about 60ms to write 2MB of image file for an average request.

+Including the 5 or so network hops we are doiing (an additional 2.5 ms in a data center) that's less than 300ms to do all the processing.
+We can add an additional 150ms latency to get to and from the user.
+450ms is quite fast for the overall process we expected.
+As we were initially given a 10s buffer, it doesn't really matter how much extra time the other services take processing and writing even though we expect them to be negligible in comparison.

+On a read we must be much faster.
+However, the latency is dominated by the eads to find the object key and read the file from storage.
+We expect about 30 ms to read a 1MB file and maybe another 30ms to read all the pages which store the link to key mapping and the object location.
+We can even add 100ms for ten or so disk seens.
+So overall under 200ms total to find the file and  read it from disk.
+Even if we double that time and add 150ms latency to the user it comes to about 650 ms total on average.
+And we get better latency for users close by and loading smaller image size.
+This seems well within budget.

 ### Other considerations
 - It's expensive to buy networking equipment machines upfront.
 It also requires a lot of operating and maintenance costs to keep even tens of machines connected with Gigabit standard network bandwith.
 Furthermore, cloud service providers have better proprietary technology for processing packets and data.
 It seems that more than a handful of machines is not worth building yourself.